Louis Kessler's

 DecodeChess

 The first AI chess tutor.
-Explains the why being chess moves using an AI algorithm combining the merits of a chess master and the chess engine Stockfish.
+Explains the why behind chess moves using an AI algorithm combining the merits of a chess master and the chess engine Stockfish.

 https://decodechess.com/